ludia/jobs/python-core-developer.md

   developers, data scientists...) to define, design and built new APIs;
 * Tackle complex problems in distributed computing, virtualization performance, distributed queuing, real-time multiplayer logic, and more;
-* Maintain and evelove legacy code to keep compliancy with third parties.
+* Maintain and evolve legacy code to keep compliancy with third parties.

 ## Requirements

-We places a high premium on engineers with a deep commitment to quality and a demonstrated understanding of underlying technologies.
+We place a high premium on engineers with a deep commitment to quality and a demonstrated understanding of underlying technologies.
 To apply for the role, you should have some or all of the following: